 When people adopt pets, they don’t always think about the veterinary costs.
 According to CareCredit, the average lifetime cost for a dog ranges from $7,565 to $19,060.
 Treating a broken bone costs $2,371 on average, treating a foreign object in the stomach costs $3,262 on average, and treating cancer with chemotherapy costs $4,000 on average.

 These costs can be unexpected, and many people lack the savings needed to pay for emergency treatment.
-As a result, GoFundMe fundraisers for veterinary care have become common.
-Other people may go into debt or forego care.
+As a result, people may start fundraisers or go into debt to pay for veterinary care, or simply forego care.
 Pet insurance offers another option.

 How The Coverage Works